 Final Thoughts: Save Money!
 Create Your Own Free Van Floor Plan

 And there you have it!

 Skip the fancy software.
-If you follow the steps we outline above, you can create your own camper van floor plan for free using even the most basic, everyday drawing software.
+Following the steps outlined above, you can create your own camper van floor plan for free using even the most basic, everyday drawing software.

 Doing the homework and spending time to design a proportionally scaled floor plan (either on paper or on your computer) is worth the effort.
-It makes building your interior easier, gives you a plan to follow, and reduces the chances of making a mistake.
-We admit we still do have van build regrets, but by designing our own interior beforehand we hope we kept our mistakes to a minimum!
+It makes building your interior easier, gives you a plan to follow, and reduces the chances of making mistakes.
+We admit we still have van build regrets, but by designing our interior beforehand, we hope we kept our mistakes to a minimum!

-If you have any questions about creating your own free van floor plan, please let us a question in the comment section below.
+If you have any questions about creating your own free van floor plan, please ask us in the comment section below.

 Thanks for reading & happy building!